More than 500 Reviews & stars on REVIEWS.io

 How does the test differ from the "Essential STD Test for Men"?

 The smaller test only checks for chlamydia, gonorrhea and trichomoniasis.
-With the more comprehensive STD profile, on the other hand, we also test other important STDs such as HIV, hepatitis C and syphilis.
+With the more comprehensive STD profile, on the other hand, we also test other important STDs such as Mgen, hepatitis C and syphilis.
 Because STDs are often coexistent, i.e. one infection favors another, we always recommend to do a comprehensive test.

 What should I do if the test result is positive?